9 Invariant Subspaces and Eigenvalues

 Definition 9.5 (Characteristic polynomial) For T : \mathcal{V} \to \mathcal{V} with \dim \mathcal{V} = n < \infty, the characteristic polynomial is \chi_T(\lambda) = \det(T - \lambda I).

 This is a polynomial of degree n in \lambda.
 To verify the definition is basis-independent, note that if A = [T]_{\mathcal{B}} and B = [T]_{\mathcal{C}}, then B = P^{-1}AP for some invertible P by Theorem 6.3 from Chapter 5.
 Thus \det(B - \lambda I) = \det(P^{-1}(A - \lambda I)P) = \det(P^{-1})\det(A - \lambda I)\det(P) = \det(A - \lambda I) by multiplicativity of the determinant.
-The polynomial depends only on T, not on coordinates.
+The characteristic polynomial depends only on T, not on coordinates.

 9.5.1 Example: Computing the Characteristic Polynomial

-For the matrix from our earlier example, A = \begin{pmatrix} 4 & 0 & 1 \\ 2 & 3 & 2 \\ 1 & 0 & 4 \end{pmatrix}, we have A - \lambda I = \begin{pmatrix} 4-\lambda & 0 & 1 \\ 2 & 3-\lambda & 2 \\ 1 & 0 & 4-\lambda \end{pmatrix}.
-Expanding along the second column (which has two zeros): \chi_A(\lambda) = (3-\lambda) \det\begin{pmatrix} 4-\lambda & 1 \\ 1 & 4-\lambda \end{pmatrix} = (3-\lambda)[(4-\lambda)^2 - 1].
-Simplifying: (4-\lambda)^2 - 1 = 16 - 8\lambda + \lambda^2 - 1 = \lambda^2 - 8\lambda + 15 = (\lambda-3)(\lambda-5).
-Thus \chi_A(\lambda) = (3-\lambda)^2(5-\lambda) = -(λ-3)^2(λ-5).
-The roots are \lambda = 3 (with algebraic multiplicity 2) and \lambda = 5 (with algebraic multiplicity 1).
-These match our earlier findings: \dim E_3 = 2 equals the algebraic multiplicity of \lambda = 3, and \dim E_5 = 1 equals the algebraic multiplicity of \lambda = 5.
+For the matrix from our earlier example, A = \begin{pmatrix} 4 & 0 & 1 \\ 2 & 3 & 2 \\ 1 & 0 & 4 \end{pmatrix}, expanding along the second column (which has two zeros): \chi_A(\lambda) = (3-\lambda) \det\begin{pmatrix} 4-\lambda & 1 \\ 1 & 4-\lambda \end{pmatrix} = (3-\lambda)\bigl[(4-\lambda)^2 - 1\bigr].
+Since (4-\lambda)^2 - 1 = (\lambda-3)(\lambda-5), we obtain \chi_A(\lambda) = -(λ-3)^2(\lambda-5).
+The roots are \lambda = 3 (algebraic multiplicity 2) and \lambda = 5 (algebraic multiplicity 1), confirming our earlier computation.

 Theorem 9.7 \lambda \in \mathbb{F} is an eigenvalue of T if and only if \chi_T(\lambda) = 0.

-Proof. \lambda is an eigenvalue \iff T - \lambda I not invertible \iff \det(T - \lambda I) = 0 by Theorem 7.11 from Chapter 6. \square
+Proof. \lambda is an eigenvalue \iff T - \lambda I is not invertible \iff \det(T - \lambda I) = 0 by Theorem 7.11 from Chapter 6. \square

-Over an algebraically closed field such as \mathbb{C}, every polynomial of degree n has exactly n roots counting multiplicity.
-Thus every operator on a finite-dimensional complex vector space has eigenvalues.
-Over \mathbb{R}, polynomials may have fewer than n real roots (e.g., rotations in \mathbb{R}^2 by angles not multiples of \pi), so real operators may lack real eigenvalues.
+Over an algebraically closed field such as \mathbb{C}, every polynomial of degree n has exactly n roots counting multiplicity, so every operator on a finite-dimensional complex vector space has eigenvalues.
+Over \mathbb{R}, polynomials may have fewer than n real roots—a rotation in \mathbb{R}^2 by angle \theta \notin \{0, \pi\} has no real eigenvalues—so real operators may lack real eigenvalues.

 The geometric multiplicity of \lambda is \dim E_\lambda = \dim \ker(T - \lambda I).

-Theorem 9.8 For any eigenvalue \lambda, 1 \leq \text{geometric multiplicity}(\lambda) \leq \text{algebraic multiplicity}(\lambda).
+Theorem 9.8 For any eigenvalue \lambda, 1 \leq \operatorname{geom. mult.}(\lambda) \leq \operatorname{alg. mult.}(\lambda).

 9.6 Diagonalizability